-- the ability to play an instrument or sing (approximately Grade 2 standard) at end of Year 9 (level 7)
+- the ability to play an instrument or sing confidently with a sense of control

 - the ability to read basic music notation

-- good basic piano skills
+- basic piano skills

-- good general ICT skills.
+- general ICT skills.

-This course provides good progression to BTEC Nationals or AS/A2 levels which prepare students for careers in Music and the arts including both classically trained performers and pop musicians, sound engineers, publishers or event organisers.
+This course provides good

+progression to BTEC Nationals or AS/A2 levels which prepare students for careers in Music and the arts including both classically trained performers and pop musicians, sound engineers, publishers or event organisers.